russellallen/self/docs/handbook/morphic.rst

 When the row is stretched, the extra space is divided evenly between the two spacers, button2 stays in the center, and button3 stays at the far right.
 By making the color of the spacers match that of the underlying row, they become effectively invisible.
 This is a common technique.

 ..  figure:: images/Figure14.*
-    :height: 95 px
-    :width: 219 px
-    :align: left

-    Figure 14: Using flexible spacer morphs to space buttons evenly within a row.
+    Using flexible spacer morphs to space buttons evenly within a row.
 Normally these spacers would be made the same color as the row, making them effectively invisible

 Shrink-Wrapping
 ---------------